 Generally, the measurement of a financial asset or financial liability at fair value, cost or amortized cost is first determined in the foreign currency in which the item is denominated in accordance with IPSAS 29.
 Then, the foreign currency amount is translated into the functional currency using the closing rate or a historical rate in accordance with IPSAS 4 (IPSAS 29.AG116).
 For example, if a monetary financial asset (such as a debt instrument) is carried at amortized cost under IPSAS 29, amortized cost is calculated in the currency of denomination of that financial asset.
 Then, the foreign currency amount is recognized using the closing rate in the entity's financial statements (IPSAS 4.27).
 That applies regardless of whether a monetary item is measured at cost, amortized cost or fair value in the foreign currency (IPSAS 4.28).
-A non-monetary financial asset (such as an investment in an equity instrument) is translated using the closing rate if it is carried at fair value in the foreign currency (IPSAS 4.27(c)) and at a historical rate if it is not carried at fair value under IPSAS 29 because its fair value cannot be reliably measured (IPSAS 4.27(b) and IPSAS 29.48).
+A non-monetary financial asset (such as an investment in an equity instrument) is translated using the closing rate if it is not carried at fair value under IPSAS 29 because its fair value cannot be reliably measured (IPSAS 4.27(b) and IPSAS 29.